Argentable/Timely-Fitness/README.md

 ### How does the code behind the app work?

-20+ hours of me suffering through tutorials and the ~~mess that is Android Studio~~ (sorry, Android Studio and IntelliJ IDEA developers)

-Take that as a joke for the cringe work that I did.

 The app works through a central file called `MainActivity.java`.
 It contains a crucial method in the code known as the "main" method, which the compiler looks for